section-engineering-education/engineering-education/content/articles/serialization-in-csharp/index.md

 published: true
 url: /serialization-in-c-sharp/
 title: Serialization in C#
-description: This tutorial will guide the reader through the process of serializing objects in C# using different serialization techniques.
+description: This tutorial will guide the reader through serializing objects in C# using different serialization techniques.
 Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
 author: erick-kiragu
-date: 2021-11-09T00:00:00-14:24
+date: 2021-11-24T00:00:00-14:24
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: